vartabni/eecs183arduino/README.md

   - Addition of a sountrack/music - 2 points

-  - Increasing the speed of the game/ball(s) and the ability to pause the game at any time - 1 point
+  - The ability to pause the game at any time - 1 point

   - Adding images for level completion / display aesthetic - 1 point